The-English-Agency/corporate-presentations/outline.md

         * "How are they expected to respond professionally to the information presented?"

 #### B) Structural Coherence
-Proper argumentation and easily digestible flow of ideas are both essential to giving an effective presentation
+Rigorously structured argumentation and easily digestible flow of ideas are both essential to giving a good presentation

   * Does the presentation include transition slides and key idea (introductory, conclusion) slides?
   * Do the ideas unfold according to expected semantic structures?